cyface-de/android-utils/README.md

 }
 ```

 * Set the `$utilsVersion` gradle variable to a version.
-See the latest version [here](https://bintray.com/cyface-de/android-utils/de.cyface.utils).
+Check the latest version in the [Maven Repository](https://bintray.com/cyface-de/android-utils/de.cyface.utils).

 ## Development Guide